Managing Bufferbloat in Cloud Storage Systems: Introduction

+\begin{enumerate} \item We demonstrate that bufferbloat can lead to scheduling issues like priority inversion.
+To the best of our knowledge, our work is the first study on the impact of bufferbloat on the schedulability of queuing systems. \item We show that traditional static admission controls are inadequate in cloud storage, where the workload changes too often. \item We propose an adaptive admission control named SlowFast CoDel, which embeds a modified CoDel algorithm into an outer loop that dynamically adapts the CoDel parameters as workload changes.
+We introduce SlowFast CoDel as a starting point for bufferbloat mitigation in cloud storage backends. \item We implement our proposed SlowFast CoDel in Ceph's default storage backend, BlueStore, and evaluate its performance in mitigating bufferbloat in different workload scenarios. \end{enumerate}

 The rest of this paper is structured as follows.
-Section \ref{design} describes our algorithm design in detail.
-In section \ref{evaluation}, we evaluate our implementation of our algorithm in BlueStore.
-Finally, we discuss the related works in Section \ref{related} and conclude in Section \ref{conclusion}.
+Section \ref{related} discusses related works.
+In section \ref{motiv}, we make a case for adaptive admission control to mitigate bufferbloat in storage systems showing that static admission control is inadequate in the face of dynamic workloads.
+Section \ref{dynamic} describes our SlowFast CoDel.
+In section \ref{eval}, we evaluate the implementation of SlowFast CoDel in Ceph BlueStore.
+Finally, we conclude in Section \ref{conclusion}.